jasonstewartnz/spread-simulator/README.md

     * E.g. transmission rates, population sizes.
 Can we model future rates?
     * Census data to get age distribution.
 Can we adjust recovery probability?

+* Newly infected agents show as larger, or a different color.
+* Calc probability of being infected as rolling average (e.g. 5 day average) of (# new cases)/(# uninfected)
+* Run scenarios for centralized response/interventions: Test and Quarantine,
+* Factor in hospital capacity: Set some threshold.
+If the number of active cases is higher than that, the mortality probability goes up.

 # Refactors
 * Move underlying update functions to external script
 * Host on server/ webpage